whisthq/whist/webserver/README.md

 # Perform static type checking with mypy
 # Note: We need to re-enable this for scripts and tests!
-webserver/ $ mypy --strict app
+webserver/ $ mypy --strict app scripts tests

 # Lint with Pylint
 webserver/ $ pylint --rcfile=../pylintrc app auth0 payments